Powerlearnproject/se-day1-assignment-mwangiasford1/README.md

 4. Strategies For Overcoming  Challenges: they iclude effective communication, agile methodologies, prioritization of task,and regular reassessment of project goals and timelines.

 Explain the different types of testing (unit, integration, system, and acceptance) and their importance in software quality assurance.
+1 Unit Testing is defined as the requirements for testing individual componet or fuctions of a software application in isolation.
+Goal: Ensures that each unit (eg:, function, method or class)work correctly.
+2.Intagration Testing
+Defination: test how diffrent unit or components of software interact with each other.
+Importance: Identifies issues in data flow betweeen modules.
+            Reduce intergration related bugs in later stages 3.System Testing is validation of the whole system to ensure itmeets it requirement.
+goal: Test the whole system in a simulated prodution environment.

 #Part 2: Introduction to AI and Prompt Engineering

 Define prompt engineering and discuss its importance in interacting with AI models.it is crafting questions or statements to get possilble responce from AI models.
+It is importantcy is that it help the machine understand the result you need at eases,and it is also fast if it is given the corret responce.